-The following performance information provides some indication of the risks of investing in the Fund by showing changes in the Fund's performance over time.
-The bar chart shows the annual returns for the Fund year over year.
-The table illustrates how the Fund's average annual returns for the 1-year and since inception periods compare with those of a broad measure of market performance.
-The Fund's past performance, before and after taxes, does not necessarily indicate how it will perform in the future.
-Updated performance information is available on the Fund's website at www.yieldmaxetfs.com.
+Performance information for the Fund is not included because the Fund has not completed a full calendar year of operations as of the date of this Prospectus.
+When such information is included, this section will provide some indication of the risks of investing in the Fund by showing changes in the Fund's performance history from year to year and showing how the Fund's average annual total returns compare with those of AMD and a broad measure of market performance.
+Although past performance of the Fund is no guarantee of how it will perform in the future, historical performance may give you some indication of the risks of investing in the Fund.
+Updated performance information will be available on the Fund's website at www.yieldmaxetfs.com.